mandober/debrief.cs/990-cs-timeline/TIMELINE.md

 - 1941    λ-calculus revison, A.Church
 - 1942    Plankalkül[^2], first high-level PL, concept by K.Zuse, from 1942 to 1945
 - 1942    Category Theory introduced by S. MacLane and S. Eilenberg
-- 1943    ENIAC computer, Neumann, Mauchly, Eckert, Goldstine; after Turing
-- 1943    ENIAC, J.vonNeumann, Mauchly, Eckert, Goldstine; after a concept by A.Turing
+- 1943    ENIAC, VonNeumann, Mauchly, Eckert, Goldstine; concept by A.Turing
 - 1945    WORLD WAR TWO ended
-- 1945    Merge-sort invented by John.VonNeumann
+- 1945    Merge-sort invented by VonNeumann
-- 1946    ENIAC Short Code, Clippinger, Neumann; after Turing
+- 1946    ENIAC Short Code, Clippinger, VonNeumann; concept by A.Turing
 - 1946    Graphing system notation by Neumann and Goldstine
-- 1946    ENIAC Short Code, Clippinger, J.vonNeumann; after a concept by A.Turing
-- 1946    Graphing system notation by J.vonNeumann and Goldstine
 - 1947    ARC Assembly by Kathleen Booth
 - 1947    Transistor invented by Shockley, Bardeen and Brattain
 - 1948    CPC Coding scheme by Howard H. Aiken
 - 1948    Curry notation system by Haskell B. Curry
 - 1948    Mathematical Theory of Communication by C. Shannon
 - 1948    Plankalkül concept by Konrad Zuse
 - 1949 EDSAC Initial Orders by David Wheeler
 - 1949 Short Code by Mauchly and Schmitt
 - 1949 πλ EDSAC Initial Orders by David.Wheeler
 - 1949 πλ Short Code by Mauchly and Schmitt

 - 1950 λo Karnaugh mapping technique (Boolean logic) by Karnaugh
 - 1950 χω Modem, MIT and Bell Labs
 - 1951 First high-level πλ with the compiler by Corado Böhm, Germany